XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 ![Arabic word 'aniq, not ligaturized](./typography/elegant%20arabic%20bad%20aniq.svg)

-However, in writing, the graphical representation is shows marked differences.
+However, in actual writing, the graphical representation shows marked differences.

 ![Arabic word 'aniq, properly ligaturized](./typography/elegant%20arabic%20good%20aniq.svg)

 The rightmost letter, alif, is unchanged, because by rule it does not join with any subsequent characters.
 The leftmost three letters are joined to one another, to the point where the character in the medial position is unrecognizable compared to its base form, save for the double dot underneath it.

+It is possible to write fully vocalized Arabic, with all phonetic information available, through the use of diacritics.
+This is mostly used for students who are learning Arabic, and for texts where phonetic ambiguity must be avoided (e.g. the Qur'an).
+The phonetic diacritics as a group are commonly known as tashkil;
+its most-used members are the harakat (short /a/, /i/, /u/), and the sukun which denotes absence of a vowel.

-In the Unicode standard, the Arabic script is encoded into a number of ranges of Unicode points:
+In the Unicode standard, the Arabic script is encoded into a number of ranges of code points:
 * The base forms for both Standard Arabic and a number of derived alphabets in Asia are located in U+0600–U+06FF (Arabic).
 * Supplemental characters, mostly for African and European languages, are in U+0750–U+077F (Arabic Supplement) and U+08A0–U+08FF (Arabic Extended-A)
 * Two ranges, U+FB50–U+FDFF (Arabic Pres.
 Forms-A) and U+FE70–U+FEFF (Arabic Pres.
 Forms-B),